 Students who are active members in good standing have the option of living in a sorority or fraternity chapter house after two full semesters in a residence hall with the permission of each chapter president.
 The Greek system is self-governed, yet professional staff advisor(s), chapter advisors and live-in chapter directors/parents assist students and individual chapters with the challenges of living and learning in Greek chapter houses.
 Greek houses meeting appropriate standards are considered approved campus housing.

-Peer Assistants (PAs) are instrumental in helping residents to create a community focused for student success.
+Peer Assistants (PAs) are instrumental in helping residents to create a community that is focused on student success.
 PAs are primarily responsible for creating a personally supportive, but challenging, connected community so that all residents feel welcomed.
 They develop programs with residents, create issue-oriented bulletin boards, and facilitate meetings to discuss community standards, provide resources, and serve as peer helpers.

 A year-round training program is provided to prepare Peer Assistants for their service and leadership experience.
 Each receives specific training in CPR and general first aid, conflict management, program development, academic and peer helping skills, and general crisis management.
 Applications for PAs are available in January for the following academic year.
 The best resources to answer any questions about the job and application process are current Peer Assistants and/or a Residential Education staff member.